 In this case, if news broke regarding his reasons for being fired on his other job, he could possibly be convicted for perjury.

-Once a defendant is ordered to the witness stand, their fifth amendment right is waived.
-So it may be beneficial to opt out of testifying if one may feel they will lie under oath.
+Once you are ordered to the witness stand, your Fifth Amendment right is waived.
+So it may be beneficial to opt out of testifying if you feel you will lie under oath.

 For example, let’s say a man lies about his annual income on an unemployment application, after signing his name below an oath of some kind.
 Usually, on federal documents, there is a statement along the lines of “I swear all the information on this form is correct,” or other variations.
 If a person signs anyways knowing they are lying, this action constitutes as perjury in the 2nd degree, and could ultimately lead to a conviction if proven.

-- he/she intentionally makes a materially false statement, other than those demonstrated in the first and second-degree perjury laws, which he/she does not believe to be true, under an oath required or authorized by law.
+False swearing occurs when you intentionally make a materially false statement, other than those demonstrated in the first and second-degree perjury laws, which you do not believe to be true, under an oath required or authorized by law.
 4

 The penalties for committing perjury in Colorado can range from a few months in jail to years in prison and substantial fines.
 The penalties one could face depend on the type of perjury conviction.